Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Gelfand-Zetlin example,

-We now examine $MW^0$.
-A weight $c \in MW^0$ is a function on top-dimensional cones subject to relations coming from each 2-dimensional cone.
-Each 2 dimensional cone $\sigma_{ij}$ separates two top-dimensional cones, and the corresponding relation gives equality between the values of $c$ on each pair of top-dimensional cones.
-Hence $MW^0 \cong \Z$ as the value of $c$ on each 3-dimensional cone must be the same.
+Finally, a weight $c \in MW^0$ is a function on top-dimensional cones subject to relations coming from $2$-dimensional cones.
+Each $2$-dimensional cone $\sigma_{ij}$ separates two top-dimensional cones, and the corresponding relation gives equality between the values of $c$ on each pair of top-dimensional cones.
+Hence $MW^0 \cong \Z$ as the value of $c$ on each $3$-dimensional cone must be the same.
 In summary, we have the following:

-Before understanding the product structure on $MW^*$, it is already clear that the ring cannot have Poincar\'e duality as the rank of $MW^2$ is greater than $MW^1$.
+Before understanding the product structure on $MW^*$, it is already clear that this ring does not have Poincar\'e duality as the rank of $MW^2$ is greater than that of $MW^1$.